 Due to the ongoing global coronavirus pandemic, we anticipate that most interviews for this admissions year will take place via video.
 This will be reviewed regularly in line with government guidance.

 If we decide to short list you for interview, we will contact you directly via email to let you know and to arrange the interview.

 Interviews take place on a set day every month and in most cases the interviews will take place here in Cambridge or via video.
 In some instances, it is possible for interviews to be conducted off site.
-You can discuss this with the Admissions Officer once you have been shortlisted.
+You can discuss this with the admissions team once you have been shortlisted.